gis-ops/tutorials/qgis/QGIS_QtDesigner.md

 ## Qt resources.qrc

 Qt has the concept of an in-app resource store, which is defined in `resources.qrc` files on a plugin level.
-That file has a XML structure and is used to register binary files with Qt in-app, like PNG files.
+That file has a XML structure and is used to register binary files, like PNG images, with Qt in-app.
 Making use of this internal resource store is of advantage to:

 - use images directly in Qt Designer
 - omit path builders in Python to locate those files